MTechLLC/migrate-with-mainainers/README.md

     use Drupal\migrate\Row;

     /**
-     * Concatenates the strings in the current value.
+     * Concatenates a set of strings.
      *
      * @MigrateProcessPlugin(
      *   id = "concat",